ozlatior/model-one/README.md

 ---
-ModelOne: Model and Relationship Library
+ModelOne - Model and Relationship Library
 ---

 ModelOne provides a way to describe models and their relationships.
 It's designed